sgeorge5/AAI-CPE-EE-551-Final-Project/README.md

 - Ensure you are still in the project root: (cd AAI-CPE-EE-551-Final-Project )
 - To run all the tests run this command in the terminal: pytest
-- To run a single test_data_loader.py pytest file, run: pytest main_files/tests/test_data_loader.py
+- To run a single test_data_loader.py pytest file, run this command in your terminal: pytest main_files/tests/test_data_loader.py
-- To run a single test_fitness_entry.py pytest file, run: pytest main_files/tests/test_fitness_entry.py
+- To run a single test_fitness_entry.py pytest file, run this command in your terminal: pytest main_files/tests/test_fitness_entry.py

 ## Main Contributions of the Team